Sony Corporation of America v. Universal City Studios, Inc.

 Facts

-Sony Corporation of America (Sony) (defendant) created a video cassette recorder (VCR) called Betamax, which allowed consumers to record things and watch them later, including copyrighted television shows and movies.
-Universal City Studios, Inc., et al. (plaintiffs), copyright holders of certain shows and movies, brought suit, alleging that Sony was guilty of contributory copyright infringement.
-The district court found that recording a show and watching it later (time-shifting) was fair use because it may actually increase viewership of copyrighted programs, and because content producers not involved in this litigation were actually in favor of allowing time-shifting to continue.
-The court of appeals reversed, ruling in favor of the plaintiffs.
+Sony Corporation of America (Sony) (defendant) created a video-cassette recorder (VCR) called Betamax, which allowed consumers to record things and watch them later, including copyrighted television shows and movies.
+Universal City Studios, Inc., and other copyright holders of certain shows and movies (collectively, Universal) (plaintiffs) brought suit, alleging that Sony was guilty of contributory copyright infringement.
+The district court found that recording a show and watching it later (time-shifting) was fair use because it might actually increase viewership of copyrighted programs, and because content producers not involved in the litigation were actually in favor of allowing time-shifting to continue.
+The court of appeals reversed, ruling in favor of Universal.
 Sony appealed.

 Rule of Law